Ichindar/dstsc/README.md

 The _lz_factorise_file_ procedure can be used generate two vector arrays containing the lz factorisation of the contents of a file.
 An [example](lzOG/src/main.cpp) of how to use this function has also been provided.

-The _lz_factorise_ procedure can be used to generate two vector arrays containg the lz factorisation of unsigned char array.
+The _lz_factorise_ procedure can be used to generate two vector arrays containg the lz factorisation of an unsigned char array.
 An [example](lzOG/src/main2.cpp) illustrating how to use this functon has been provided.

+The _lz_refs_ procedure can be used to generate two vector arrays containg the lz factorisation of an unsigned char array.
+This is similar to the _lz_factorise_ procedure except it returns only the reference factors.
+For example, when parsing "ABCAB", the _lz_factorise_ procedure will return:

+    (0, 2)

 A [sample make file](lzOG/Makefile) has been provided showing the necessary compilation and linkage options required.